anquanscan/sec-tools/README.md

 [FEUP-FSI](https://github.com/marhcouto/FEUP-FSI): :mortar_board: FSI -> L.EIC/M.EIC - FEUP, 2021-2022
 [pre-commit-hooks-nodejs-reactjs](https://github.com/SarasaGunawardhana/pre-commit-hooks-nodejs-reactjs): Git hook scripts are useful for identifying simple issues before submission to code review.
 We run our hooks on every commit to automatically point out issues like npm high & critical vulnerabilities, npm test, eslint, branch naming
 [Slient-Url-Exploit-New-Cve-Chrome-Exploit-Html-Downloader-Put-Your-Link](https://github.com/AZMagic/Slient-Url-Exploit-New-Cve-Chrome-Exploit-Html-Downloader-Put-Your-Link): URL Infection (Silent Java Drive By) URL Infection Exploit Silent Java Drive by downloads may happen when visiting a site, opening an e-mail message.
 It may even happen by clicking on a malicious pop-up window: by clicking on the window in the belief that it concerns an error report from the computer’s OS, for example.
 [AzureKeyVault](https://github.com/cloudyr/AzureKeyVault): R interface to Azure Key Vault.
 Submit issues and PRs at https://github.com/Azure/AzureKeyVault
+[Phobos-config](https://github.com/InternetNotFound/Phobos-config): This is a config for Phobos 1.7 to 1.9.0